-Note: For a list of available options (speed, package, etc.) or for further information on any aspect of this device, please contact your nearest Numonyx sales office.
+For a list of available options (speed, package, etc.) or for further information on any aspect of this device or when ordering parts operating at 50 MHz (0.11μm technology, process digit "4"), please contact your nearest Numonyx Sales Office.